 Roasted Grapes, Cheese and Caramelised White Onion Bread

-There is nothing better than a good full bodied red wine and a deliciously fragrant cheese to enjoy on a cold lazy evening in front of the crackling fire surrounded by good company.
+There is nothing better than a bottle of good, full-bodied red wine and a deliciously fragrant cheese to enjoy in good company on a cold, lazy evening in front of a crackling fire.
 I’m a cheese fanatic and love them creamy, pungent and runny!
-Stinking Bishop, Vacherin Montd’Or, Époisses and Oxford Isis are the kind of cheeses that I like.
+Stinking Bishop, Vacherin Mont-d’Or, Époisses de Bourgogne and Oxford Isis are the kind of cheeses that I like.

 We consume a lot of cheese at home.
-I love cooking with it and sometimes it’s the perfect partner in crime when I’m simply in the need of doing nothing but relaxing and nibbling something savoury.
+I love cooking with it and sometimes it’s the perfect partner in crime when I’m simply in need of relaxing and nibbling on something savoury.

-My mother used to have this thing about having bread in the house as she always says that if there is not a fresh loaf of bread in the bread bin, then there is no food to eat.
+My mother used to have this thing about always having bread in the house, and she used to say that if there was not a fresh loaf of bread in the bread bin, then there was no food to eat.
 I feel the same about cheese.
-My fridge can be bare but if I have some cheese, then I have food and I can create a wonderful filling and nutritious meal, a strange superstition!?
+My fridge can be almost bare, but if I have some cheese, then I have food and I can create a wonderful, filling and nutritious meal; perhaps it’s a strange superstition?!

-Serving cheese as an actual course sometimes is an after thought and some people might think that placing some cheese from the fridge on a plate with a few “tuc” crackers from the cupboard is a problem solved.
-Well I feel strongly about giving it plenty of thought.
-Planning the perfect cheese course to compliment your meal is not to be taken lightly.
-It’s important to choose the right accompaniments for your chosen cheese.
-Letting the cheese breathe and come to room temperature is another element in serving the perfect cheese course.
-Award-winning author Fiona Beckett wrote this wonderful book Fiona Beckett’s Cheese Course in which she tells you how to serve and enjoy all the various cheeses.
+Serving cheese as an actual course can sometimes be a bit of an afterthought.
+Some people think that simply placing a selection of cheese from the fridge on a plate with a few crackers from the cupboard is a problem solved.
+Well, I feel strongly about giving it plenty of thought.
+Planning the perfect cheese course to complement your meal is not to be taken lightly.
+It’s important to choose the right accompaniments for your chosen cheese selection, and letting the cheese breathe and come to room temperature before serving is also important.
+Award-winning author Fiona Beckett wrote this wonderful book called Fiona Beckett’s Cheese Course in which she tells you how to serve and enjoy all the various cheeses.
 It’s an excellent read.

 I think that the way a cheese course is put together says a million words about a host.
-For example if you plate the individual slithers of cheese, it could mean that the host is either in a rush to get rid of you or they are counting the pennies.
-If there is plenty of cheese and is presented on sharing plates it means that the host wants their guests to mingle, chat and be relaxed for hours to come.
+For example, if you plate the individual slithers of cheese, it could mean that the host is either in a rush to get rid of you or they are counting the pennies.
+If there is plenty of cheese and different types, and they are presented on sharing platters, then it means that the host wants their guests to mingle, chat and be relaxed for hours to come.

-Well then there is the debate about when to serve the cheese, before the pudding or after.
-My personal preference is after the pudding as I like to ponder over the cheese, relax and nibble at leisure.
+Then there is the debate about when to serve the cheese, before the pudding or after.
+My personal preference is after the pudding, as I like to ponder over the cheese, relax and nibble at leisure.

 Ingredients & Method